-My favorite tips to help you kick sugar to the curb.
-Watch my video now:
+Tips to help you kick sugar to the curb.
+Watch the video now:

-Many of my patients have confessed their need for sugar feels as serious to them as if they were craving hard drugs or alcohol.
+Many people have confessed their need for sugar feels as serious to them as if they were craving hard drugs or alcohol.
 And sometimes, their withdrawal from sugar was painful.

 - They lost sleep.

 - They felt totally lethargic.

 Does this sound like you?
 If so, you’re not alone.
 Sugar is in almost everything the food industry pushes at us – it’s nearly everywhere.
 And, it might be even more dangerous than you know.
 More greens can help, as can our 3 day smoothie detox, but read on for much more.

 When you consume a lot of sugar, your innate immune system can fire right up and cause inflammation.
 This happens as a result of the overproduction of tiny proteins secreted by the immune system called cytokines.